flofriday/TU_Wien_Addressbook/README.md

 | locale      | query | string   | The language of (some?) fields of the result.
 It uses 2 letter codes like "de" or "en".
 Default is ????        |

 ### How does the app log in, to get student information?
-So most sane persons, would design the authentication process of an API with an API-token or maybe just let you send the username and password with every request.
+So most sane developers, would design the authentication process of an API with an API-token or maybe just let you send the username and password with every request.
 (API-token is the way better solution)